When the time comes to show some muscle, we'll be standing right behind you.

 In return for shouldering all the financial risk, funders receive a percentage of the damages recovered or a multiple of the costs funded – assuming the case is won.
 If the proceedings fail, the funder gets nothing and may face liability for the other side’s costs.

-Not surprisingly, businesses with good claims but without the financial muscle to pursue them are increasingly turning to third party litigation funding.
+Not surprisingly, parties with good claims but without the financial muscle to pursue them are increasingly turning to third party litigation funding.
 They take the view that it’s better to share the proceeds of a successful case than keep 100% of an action they can’t get over the finish line on their own.
-Equally, businesses with the means to pursue litigation are turning to third-party litigation funding to mitigate the detrimental effect of a lengthy claim on cash flow.
+Equally, businesses with the means to pursue litigation are turning to third party litigation funding to mitigate the detrimental effect of a lengthy claim on cash flow.

 What do we look for in a case?

-- First, we look for a good case.
-Woodsford’s preference is for short duration, commercial, UK/international litigation.
-The dispute should preferably be governed by English law or that of an English law-related jurisdiction.
+First, we look for a good case.
 We will fund a wide range of cases including, but not limited to, the following categories: corporate and company matters; professional negligence; tax/VAT; anti-trust; financial services and banking; insolvency; intellectual property; high-value divorce.
-Woodsford won’t fund personal injury, privacy or defamation cases.

 Minimum claim size